Ezz-lol/boiii-free/README.md

 # BOIII ☄️

-An attempt at reverse engineering and analyzing Call of Duty: Black Ops 3.
+A game modification for Call of Duty: Black Ops 3.
+A valid Steam copy of the original game is required to install the modifications boiii provides.

 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQeSXYzQITJrcjiifN1nqX1fsVE7VwLZ3vl2g&usqp=CAU">